-Whether you own or rent your home, our resources help you keep track of how much electricity and water you use, how to cut down on consumption, and how to increase your home’s overall efficiency.
+Whether you rent or own your home, these resources can help you reduce your consumption and increase your home’s overall efficiency.

 Why Austin Energy and Austin Water Want Customers to Save Money

-As a community-owned utility, Austin Energy’s customer driven and community focused approach brings a commitment to affordability, helping you save money and energy, especially during the hottest months of the year.
-Helpful and easy savings tips, tools and rebates regularly empower customers like you to lower energy bills, increase indoor comfort, improve indoor air quality and reduce your environmental impact.
+As a publicly-owned utility, Austin Energy commits to helping you save money and energy, especially during the hottest months of the year.
+Helpful savings tips, tools, and rebates help customers lower energy use, improve indoor comfort and air quality, and reduce environmental impacts.

 Austin Water shares that commitment.
-An affordable, safe and plentiful water supply provides tremendous benefits to customers and helps ensure a strong future for the community.
-When you conserve water through Austin Water’s savings, tips and tools, you save on your water bills and help save water for future generations.
+An affordable, safe, and plentiful water supply benefits customers and helps ensure a strong future for the community.
+When you conserve water through Austin Water's savings, tips, and tools, you can save on your water bills and help save water for future generations.

 Remember These Rebates and Resources

-- Residential Water Rebates — Austin Water provides several rebates to residential customers: up to $400 for an irrigation upgrade, up to $120 for landscape quality, up to $100 for a pressure-regulating valve, up to $5,000 for equipment to capture rainwater, up to $40 for hose timers, up to $1,750 to convert turf grass to native beds, and up to $500 for landscape features that retain rainwater.
+- Residential Water Rebates — Austin Water provides several rebates to residential customers: up to $1,000 for an irrigation upgrade, up to $120 for landscape survival tools like mulch and compost, up to $150 for a pressure-regulating valve, up to $5,000 for equipment to capture rainwater, up to $40 for hose timers, and more.

-- Set your thermostat at 78 degrees or higher in the summer.
+- Set your thermostat at 78 degrees or higher in the warm months of the year.
 Raise the thermostat to 85 degrees when you are away for two hours or more.

 - Install LED light bulbs.
-LEDs use 90% less electricity, generate less heat, and last 10-25 times longer than regular incandescent bulbs, and five times longer than Compact Florescent Lightbulbs (CFLs).
+ENERGY STAR® qualified LEDs use at least 75% less electricity, generate less heat, and last about 50 times longer than regular incandescent bulbs, and five times longer than Compact Fluorescent Lightbulbs (CFLs).

 - Point fans in your direction.
-Fans blowing directly on you can make temperatures around you feel up to 5 degrees cooler.
+Fans blowing directly on you can make temperatures around you feel about 4 degrees cooler.
 Only keep fans on when you are in the room.